Rent Supplement and changes to your circumstances

 If you get full-time work and you are not entitled to retain your Rent Supplement you can continue to get Rent Supplement for up to 30 days after starting work or until you are paid, whichever is earlier.

 If you get part-time work (defined as less than 30 hours a week) you can keep your Rent Supplement but your income from work will be assessed against your Rent Supplement and it may be reduced.
 The additional household income disregard (see below) applies to income from part-time work.

 The same applies to your spouse, civil partner or cohabitant - any income he/she gets from part-time work will be assessed against your Rent Supplement and the Supplement may be reduced.

 Additional household income disregard

 Some income from part-time employment and other sources is not taken into account in the means test for Rent Supplement.
 Additional household income is income from employment or self-employment, Family Income Supplement, Community Employment, JobBridge, the Tús scheme, the Rural Social Scheme, Gateway, the Part-time Job Incentive Scheme, Work Placement Scheme, Back to Work Allowance, Back to Work Enterprise Allowance or an approved FET course.
-It also includes income above the SWA rate for those on Momentum courses or the Skillnets programme.
+It also includes income above the SWA rate for those on the Skillnets programme.

 Under the additional household income disregard the first €75 per week of additional household income above the SWA rate for your circumstances is not taken into account and 25% of additional household income over €75 per week is not taken into account.
 There is no upper limit on the amount that can be disregarded.
 A portion of maintenance payments is assessed as additional household income.
 The first €95.23 per week of maintenance payments is assessable in full and any amount above this is assessed under the additional household income disregard.
 You can use our document on Calculating Rent Supplement to work out your additional household income disregard.